What Happens When a Car Accident Claim Exceeds Insurance Limits?

 There are several types of insurance coverage that drivers can purchase to protect themselves and others in the event of a car accident.
 These include:

 • Liability Coverage: This type of coverage pays for damages or losses caused to others in an accident, including medical expenses, property damage, and lost wages.
+Liability coverage includes bodily injury coverage, which pays for medical expenses for injured parties if you are at fault.
 It is often required by law and is crucial for protecting yourself from financial liability if you are at fault.

 • Collision Coverage: This type of coverage pays for damages to your vehicle, regardless of who is at fault in an accident.
 It ensures that you can repair or replace your car without bearing the full financial burden.